 | Carrier Renegotiation | Secure 5% rate reduction with the top 3 carriers. |

-3. Improve Supplier Reliability
+3. Improve supplier reliability

 Objective: Ensure upstream partners meet strict quality standards.